aantipov/moiva-blog/content/post/2021-04-27-migration-from-vue-cli-to-vite.md

 and adjusted my `tsconfig.json` file accordingly.

-## Step 6 - Adjust npm tasks
+## Step 7 - Adjust npm tasks
-I used generated `package.json` (from Step 1) to adjust the tasks to build, preview and start the server:
+I used the generated `package.json` to adjust my npm tasks to build, preview and start the server:
 {{% code caption="Npm tasks from the Vite's generated `package.json` file" %}}
 ```json
 "scripts": {